CSCfi/rems/docs/architecture/004-reframe-style.md

    {}))
 ```

-In particular do not mix side-effects and effect handlers in the same flow!
+In particular we do not want to mix side-effects and effect handlers in the same flow! **Please avoid doing this mixed model** because it's even more confusing than either solution!

 ```clojure
 (rf/reg-event-fx